mehdiec/tweetoscope_2021_10/README.md

     This will show the output of the pod with the logger

-4. Fault tolerance test (With Intercell) - Supposing you run part.3
+4. Fault tolerance test (With Intercell) - Supposing part.3 in russing
     ```sh
     kubectl -n cpusdi1-45-ns delete pod <pod_name>
     kubectl -n cpusdi1-45-ns get pods -o wide